neondatabase/neon/docs/rfcs/025-generation-numbers.md

   incrementing that attachment ID, then it could end up with two physical nodes both using the same generation number.
-- This is not an issue when using EC2 instances with ephemeral storage, as long as the control plane never re-uses a node ID, but it would need re-examining if running on different infrastructure.
+- This is not an issue when using EC2 instances with ephemeral storage, as long as the control plane never reuses a node ID, but it would need re-examining if running on different infrastructure.
 - To robustly protect against this class of issue, we would either:
   - add a "node generation" to distinguish between different processes holding the